-Our jewelry — whether antique, vintage or made from silverware — is designed to last a lifetime with proper care.
-While each piece is unique, there are a few common basics for taking care of these soon-to-be family treasures.
+Our jewelry — whether antique, vintage or hand-cast by us — will last a lifetime with proper care.
+Cleaning sterling silver jewelry is actually quite easy.
+While each piece is unique, follow these basic guidelines for taking care of these soon-to-be family treasures.

 Caring for antique and vintage jewelry

-Prevention is always easier than repair, so store your vintage pieces in a soft zippered pouch to prevent accumulation of dust.
-A dry, cool and dust-free environment also helps to maintain the piece’s original appearance.
+Prevention is always easier than repair.
+So, store your vintage pieces in a soft zippered pouch to prevent accumulation of dust.
+A dry, cool and dust-free environment helps to maintain the piece’s original appearance.

-One of the best things about sterling silver and silverware jewelry is the durability and lasting shine of sterling — whether solid or plated.
+The durability and lasting shine of sterling is one of the best things about silver jewelry.
 It will take a beating and keep looking great.
 In fact, the more you wear your jewelry, likely the shinier it will stay.

-If you do feel you need to give your jewelry a quick shine, we recommend using a dry silver cloth.
-These can be found at most home and kitchen stores, and just a few seconds of buffing will give your piece a nice glow.
+If you do feel you need to give your jewelry a quick shine, use a dry silver cloth.
+Find these online or at most home and kitchen stores.
+Just a few seconds of buffing will give your piece a nice glow.
 For a deeper cleaning, create a paste of baking soda and water to give your piece a brighter shine.
 Just rub it gently over the tarnished areas, rinse well and dry thoroughly.

 We urge you to avoid jewelry cleaning dips for three very important reasons.
-First, if you dip unevenly or inconsistently, lines develop on your jewelry where the dip stopped, and these can be very difficult to remove later.
+First, if you dip unevenly or inconsistently, lines develop on your jewelry where the dip stopped.
+These can be very difficult to remove later.
 Second, dips tend to give a bright, consistent shine across the entire piece.
-Silverware (and our jewelry) should have darker and lighter areas.
-The darker patina in the pits and crevices of the handle give it visual relief and are part of the design.
+Sterling silver jewelry should have darker and lighter areas.
+The darker patina in the pits and crevices of the handle gives it visual relief and are part of the design.
 Finally, many commercial dips can create microscopic abrasions and pits in your silver, which can damage the piece over time.